Our Blue-Green Deploy Corrupted 3,200 Records in 11 Minutes

 ALTER TABLE users ALTER COLUMN plan_id SET NOT NULL;

-I had added the RENAME step intentionally — to "keep the old column visible" during the deploy window in case we needed to rollback.
-What I hadn't thought through: our v1.14.2 containers were still running UPDATE users SET subscription_plan = $1 WHERE id = $2 on every subscription event.
+I had added the RENAME step intentionally, to "keep the old column visible" during the deploy window in case we needed to rollback.
+What I hadn't thought through was that our v1.14.2 containers were still running UPDATE users SET subscription_plan = $1 WHERE id = $2 on every subscription event.
 The rename happened in millisecond 83 of the migration.
 The old containers had no idea the column was gone.

 By 2:58 PM the green tasks passed health checks and traffic shifted.
 The 5xx rate dropped.
 Slack went quiet.
 The deploy looked successful.
-It wasn't until the next morning, when our analytics team flagged that subscription update events had a 100% failure rate between 14:49 and 15:00 UTC, that we understood what had happened.
+We didn't understand what had actually happened until 9:14 AM the next day, when analytics flagged a 100% failure rate on subscription update events between 14:49 and 15:00 UTC.

 We had convinced ourselves that blue-green deployments were immune to migration problems.
 The mental model we were operating under: